Query

 Continuing Education

-Please note: detail information on the potential educational credits for 2024 NASPA Conferences on Student Success in Higher Education will be shared in spring 2024.
+Please note: Detailed information on the potential educational credits for the 2025 NASPA Conferences on Student Success in Higher Education will be shared in Spring 2025.

-The total number of hours that will be available for this conference will depend upon the eligibility of individual sessions, as well as the overall conference schedule.
+The total number of hours that will be available for this conference will depend upon the eligibility of individual sessions as well as the overall conference schedule.
 In the past, continuing education credits have been available during every breakout session block for the entirety of the conference.
-The full schedule and continuing education qualifications will be available in spring 2024.
+The full schedule and continuing education qualifications will be available in Spring 2025.
 For more information about each continuing education credit and offerings, please read through the descriptions below.
 Credit may be requested by completing the appropriate paperwork for the type of continuing education needed (NBCC).
 Forms will be made available only on-site.

 If you have questions about Continuing Education, please contact NASPA Staff at sshe@naspa.org